 - Acts of Nature: No refunds will be offered for damages or delays caused by acts of nature or inclement weather.

-J. Lohr is compliant with state laws, and currently direct ships wine to consumers in the United States to the following states: Alaska, Arizona, California, Colorado, Connecticut, Florida, Georgia*, Hawaii, Idaho, Illinois, Iowa, Kansas, Maine, Maryland, Massachusetts, Michigan*, Minnesota, Missouri, Montana, Nebraska, Nevada, New Hampshire, New York, New Mexico, North Carolina, North Dakota, Oregon, Pennsylvania, South Carolina, South Dakota, Tennessee, Texas, Vermont, Virginia, Washington, Washington DC, Wisconsin, and Wyoming.
+J. Lohr is compliant with state laws, and currently direct ships wine to consumers in these 39 states: Alabama, Alaska, Arizona, California, Colorado, Connecticut, Florida, Georgia, Hawaii, Idaho, Illinois, Iowa, Kansas, Maine, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Montana, Nebraska, Nevada, New Hampshire, New York, New Mexico, North Carolina, North Dakota, Oregon, Pennsylvania, South Carolina, South Dakota, Tennessee, Texas, Vermont, Virginia, Washington, Washington DC, Wisconsin, and Wyoming.
 We do not ship to states not mentioned above.
-For information about the winery-supported consumer movement to improve wine direct-shipping laws, visit www.freethegrapes.org.
+For information about the winery-supported consumer movement to improve wine direct-shipping laws, visitwww.freethegrapes.org.

 * MI and GA Residents: You must fax or email a copy of your Driver License to us before wine can be shipped to you.
 Fax your information (please include your contact information and specify Attn: Orders) to (408) 993-2276 or email to email@example.com.
 In order for wine to be delivered, the signature of a person 21 years or older must be obtained by the carrier.
 We strongly recommend shipping wine to a business address, if possible, in order to avoid delays associated with obtaining a signature.
 Packages containing alcohol cannot be left unattended (ex., at a door or on a porch).
 If you would like to make more specific arrangements with the carrier handling your delivery, you can do so by calling the carrier directly and providing the package tracking number.